DFE-Digital/register-trainee-teachers/docs/support_playbook.md

 A bunch of fields will be set to `nil`, see `RouteDataManager` class.
 Ask support to communicate with the user to update the Trainee record for the missing information.

+`update_training_route!` no longer kicks off an update to DQT so that will need to be done manually if needed.

 ## Unwithdrawing a withdrawn trainee

 Sometimes support will ask a dev to unwithdraw a trainee which has been withdrawn in error.
 You can find the previous trainee state by running `trainee.audits` and comparing the numbers to the enum in `trainee.rb`.